anty-filidor/network_diffusion/docs/source/index.rst

 =============================================
-Welcome to documentation of Network Diffusion package!
+Documentation of Network Diffusion package
 =============================================

 Network Diffusion is a library that allows to design and run diffusion